comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 **We are right if**  70% of family members say that they would like more regular digital interaction with their family member rather than delegating to a service.
 ```

-We can see above that we don't need to use an actual card format: we can just use standard text to record these.
+We can see above that we don't need to use an actual card: we can just use standard text to record these.
+The format of the card is what helps us to structure our thinking and to document our findings.

 ## Learning cards for capture learnings